Maip: Description

-Maip is estimated to have been around 9-10 m long in life.
-As such, it may be the largest megaraptorid currently known.
+Maip is the largest known megaraptorid, estimated to have been around 9 m long and weighed over 1.3 MT.
 Members of the Megaraptoridae as a whole increased in body length following the extinction of the carcharodontosaurids in the Southern Hemisphere in the early Late Cretaceous.
 It is hypothesized that the absence of these large apex predators allowed other theropods to diversify and fill the empty niche space.
 Megaraptorids, in addition to abelisaurids and unenlagiids, then became the primary predators in their ecosystems.
 An analysis of known megaraptorans shows that members of the clade in Asia, South America, and Australia ranged from 4-4.5 m long during the Barremian-Aptian, after which Aptian-early Turonian forms increased to 4.5-6 m in Australia and South America.
 Turonian-Coniacian megaraptorids, only known from South America, were larger, at 6-7 m long, and the final Santonian-Maastrichtian forms were larger still, at 7-10 m.

 Traces on the preserved ribs were interpreted by the describing authors as being attachment points for ligaments.
 From these, it was inferred that Maip would have likely had a respiratory system comparable to those of modern birds, rather than those of other extant reptiles, such as crocodilians.